 To do that you need to follow some basic segmentation rules and proper timing.
 These will coincide with your customer’s journey.

-Segmentation gives you the option to send emails to the people who will be most likely to respond favorably.
+Segmentation gives you the option to send emails to the people who will be most likely to respond favourably.
 You can’t really send promotions to people that are not interested in, and segmentation feels to your subscribers that you send them an email just for them.

 Timing your emails allow you to send them at when your subscribers are in specific points in your customer journey.